We all worry about our health from time to time. However, when it's when these worries start to take over your life that things become problematic.

-If someone experiences SSD, they may mistake normal bodily functions as a symptom of illness.
-This is not to say that their symptoms are not real - common examples of symptoms may include tiredness or pain - but the person’s reaction to the symptoms is extreme.
+If someone experiences somatic symptom disorder, they may mistake normal bodily functions as a symptom of illness.
+This is not to say that their symptoms are not real.
+For example, commonly experienced symptoms may include tiredness or pain - but the person’s reaction to the symptoms is extreme.

 Illness anxiety disorder

-If someone experiences IAD, they may be overly preoccupied with a specific disease or illness, such as cancer.
-They may have no physical symptoms whatsoever but, instead, confuse normal bodily processes such as sweating or bloating, as a sign of the onset of the illness they are most fearful of.
+If someone experiences an illness anxiety disorder, they may be overly preoccupied with a specific disease or illness.
+They may have no physical symptoms whatsoever.
+Instead, they may confuse normal bodily processes such as sweating or bloating, as a sign of the onset of the illness they are most fearful of.

-For the person experiencing health anxiety, their fear is so real that it can consume their thoughts and feelings constantly.
-Intrusive thoughts can be unpleasant, regardless of the nature they take.
+For a person experiencing health anxiety, the fear is real and can consume their thoughts and feelings constantly.
+Intrusive thoughts can be unpleasant, regardless of their nature.
 But, if they lead you to believe that you are seriously unwell or are at risk of dying, this can be particularly distressing.
 Health anxiety can have a severe impact on a person’s quality of life.

 There’s a world of difference between everyday worries about health and health anxiety.
 This condition can be as paralysing and terrifying as any other form of anxiety - sufferers are often in a constant state of fear, checking themselves for symptoms hundreds of times a day and too scared to lead life as they would like to.

-- Counsellor Cathryn Bullimore discusses the fear experienced by those with health anxiety.
+- A counsellor discusses the fear experienced by those with health anxiety.